-The toppling of slave trader Edward Colston’s statue by protestors in Bristol has proven that public spaces are to be as scrutinised as people in the fight against systemic racism.
+The toppling of slave trader Edward Colston’s statue in 2020 by protestors in Bristol has proven that public spaces are to be as scrutinised as people in the fight against systemic racism.
 With private spaces, it should be no different.
-While we doubt you have any such monuments lurking on your mantlepiece, consciously outfitting your home with items from Black-owned interiors brands is a small act of anti-racism that signifies an investment into Black futures.
+While we doubt you have any such monuments lurking on your mantlepiece, consciously outfitting your interiors with items from Black-owned home brands is a small act of anti-racism that signifies an investment into Black futures.

-> After all, home is where the heart is.
+After all, home is where the heart is.
 Make sure yours is in the right place.

 La Basketry celebrates Senegalese craftsmanship in all its glory.

 All objects available to buy at Zona Baari are designed and made by one woman.

 Denniston House specialises in ‘goods that tell a story’.